 Choose Your Mountain

-Finding a mountain with beginner-friendly trails is important if you’re new to the slopes, and all six Poconos ski resorts feature great bunny hills as well as dedicated ski school and lesson center spaces (see next tip!).
+Finding a mountain with beginner-friendly trails is important if you’re new to the slopes, and all six Poconos ski resorts feature great bunny hills as well as dedicated ski school and lesson centers.

 Book a Lesson